How To Save Money - Top Saving Tips

 Now that you know the best way to start saving money — how do you actually go about doing it?
 There a number of tactics that will help you stop spending and start saving.

 1. Set a budget It’s hard to know how much you’ll be able to put away in savings if you don’t know how much money you’ll… be able to put away in savings.
-Putting away too much too early can wreak havoc on your checking account and might require you to transfer money back into your checking and create a strain on your finances generally.
+Putting away too much too early can wreak havoc on your current account and might require you to transfer money back into your current and create a strain on your finances generally.

-2. Automate your savings Most financial institutions allow you to link your checking account with your savings account so that a certain amount of money will move into savings without you having to even press a button.
-Many employers will allow you to split your direct deposit so that part of your check goes straight into savings.
-Even if they don't, try have the auto-deposit happen on payday and you'll hardly miss the money you would have otherwise spent.
-Consider using a cash account which normally offers higher interest than the savings account of brick and mortar banks.We built a better way to save and spend — no account minimum, no hidden fees and friendly humans to talk to.
-Get started with Wealthsimple Cash and earn 1.9% annual interest.
+2. Automate your savings Most financial institutions allow you to link your current account with your savings account so that a certain amount of money will move into savings without you having to even press a button.
+Many employers will allow you to split your direct deposit so that part of your cheque goes straight into savings.
+Even if they don't, try to have a Direct Debit happen on payday and you'll hardly miss the money you would have otherwise spent.

 3. Cut down on eating out and trips to the coffee shop Could you get by on two cups of coffee, not three… or eight?
 Or one lunch out each week rather than four or five.
 Starbucks is expensive and so is eating out.
 If you're willing to start brewing your own coffee and channelling your inner Gordon Ramsay, you stand to make a ton of savings.
 When you do go out try to hold yourself back from ordering the most expensive item on the menu or ordering lots of alcoholic beverages that have a high markup.